 Never skimp on your sleep.
 Getting quality sleep will help build stronger immune systems.
 Why?
 Sleep helps your T cells stick to and attack infections.
-So when you miss out on sleep – your T cells are less ‘sticky’ and aren’t as strong in fighting off viruses.
+So when you miss out on sleep – your T cells are less ‘sticky’ and aren’t as strong at fighting off viruses.

 Every person is different when it comes to sleep requirements.
 However, the general guidelines state that we need between 7 and 9 hours of solid sleep each night.
-If you have restless sleep, wake up every night or snore, you may want to talk to a doctor.
+If you have restless sleep, wake up every night, or snore, you may want to talk to a doctor.

 Whatever you do, just don’t panic.
 This is because anxiety weakens the immune system.
 In fact, being stressed can cause your body to release extra cortisol, which over time can negatively affect sleep quality and your immune system.
 A well-rested body will build stronger immune systems.
-Apparently acupuncture is also very beneficial to building stronger immune systems.
+Apparently, acupuncture is also very beneficial to building stronger immune systems.

 The aim of the game is to do all that we can to build stronger immune systems, so we don’t have to panic or stress too much about the risk of getting infected.
 Take care of yourselves.

 To be healthy means to maintain an optimal balance of all the functions in your body.
 Eating good food is the best way to get the right balance of vitamins and minerals.
 Here’s how.

 Make Sure Immune System Is Strong And Fit To Fight.
 New Straits Times. https://www.nst.com.my/news/nation/2020/01/560946/make-sure-immune-system-strong-and-fit-fight

 How to Boost Your Immune System to Help Avoid Coronavirus COVID-19.
 Alexandria Living. https://alexandrialivingmagazine.com/health-wellness/how-to-boost-immune-system-coronavirus-2020/